-The Library’s Copyright Officer, Stephanie Towery, MLIS/JD (512-245-1090 or email@example.com), is available to assist faculty with any copyright questions that may arise as a result of digitization of materials.
+The Library’s Copyright Officer, Stephanie Towery, MLIS/JD (512-245-1090 or email@example.com), is available to assist faculty with any copyright questions related to digitization of materials for course purposes.

 Reserve Instructions and Policies

 Reserve materials are items assigned a restrictive loan period to assure greater availability to students who have need to access them.

 Faculty and administrators may place materials on reserve in order to secure access to materials expected to be heavily used and to control or protect vulnerable materials.

 Please note that adhesive barcodes and security tags will be affixed to personal items placed on reserve.
 However, if requested, other options are available for example, barcodes and security tags can be affixed to library-provided book jackets to secure and circulate personal copies.

 Faculty or administrators wanting to place items on reserve may bring the material to the Checkout Desk (3rd floor) or send it through campus mail.